 How should you use energy gels?

-As the name implies, energy gels are designed specifically to provide energy, and are great at giving an almost immediate boost.
-The fact that they are sweet and viscous means that they coat the tongue and mouth.
-Receptors in these locations signal the brain that energy is coming and there is an immediate impact on performance.
+As the name implies, energy gels are designed specifically to provide energy and are great at giving an almost immediate boost.
+Their sweetness and viscosity mean that they coat the tongue and mouth.
+Receptors in these locations signal the brain that energy is coming, and performance is immediately impacted.
+Energy gels should be consumed with a few sips of water to support digestion and speed up absorption.

-A real-world example would be that the rider is on the flat and requiring a constant carbohydrate source, so a rice cake is ideal, but afterwards there is going to be a big climb.
-As the rider is approaching the climb, they would boost their carbohydrates by taking a gel.
+A real-world example would be that a rice cake is ideal while the rider is on the flat and requires a constant carbohydrate source.
+However, if there will be a big climb afterwards, as the rider approaches, they can boost their carbohydrates by taking a gel.

-Another application of gels can be during a long bout of exercise such as an ironman.
+Another application of gels can be during a long bout of exercise, such as an ironman.
 The athlete can decant gels into one bottle and carry another bottle of water, then take turns in sipping both.
 In this way the athlete will have a consistent supply of energy, while also keeping hydrated and having the refreshing experience of water.
+Energy gels help sustain the high carbohydrate demands across the competition's swim, bike, and run portions.
+Each gel usually provides 20-30g of carbohydrate, and athletes should aim for a total intake of 60-90g per hour, which often means consuming 2-3 gels per hour alongside other carb sources such as sports drinks or chews.
+Athletes typically begin fuelling within the first 30-45 minutes of the bike leg and continue at regular intervals throughout, saving some gels for the run when carrying solid food is less practical.

 When should you take energy gels?